PowerShell/Community-Blog/Posts/2023/01/Mastering-The-Steppable-Pipeline.md

 ### Processing blocks

-As you might have noticed, some actions, like outputting a header, are only required only ones.
-As in the analogy with the assembly line, heating up a soldering gun is only required ones when the pipeline is started, cleaning up the station is only required when the pipeline is completed.
-Similar time consuming ("expensive") actions could be required for a cmdlet as e.g. open and closing a file.
-These actions are respectively defined in the `Begin` - and  `End` block of a cmdlet.
-The actual processing is defined in the `Process` block of cmdlet.
+As you might have noticed, some actions, like outputting a header, are only required once.
+As in the analogy with the assembly line, heating up a soldering gun is only required once, when the pipeline is started.
+Cleaning up the station is only required when the pipeline is completed.
+Similar time consuming or expensive actions could be required for a cmdlet, such as opening and closing a file.
+These actions are respectively defined in the `Begin` and  `End` blocks of a cmdlet.
+The actual processing of items is defined in the `Process` block of cmdlet.
 A well defined pipeline PowerShell cmdlet might look like this:

 ```PowerShell